The Voice of Nepal: Season summary

-Finale

 Season 2

 The audition for The Voice of Nepal (season 2) was taken from The Voice of Nepal app for iOS and Android, and, for the first time, through various social media like Facebook as well.
 The coaches are Deep Shrestha, Pramod Kharel, Astha Raut and Raju Lama and the series is directed by Laxman Paudyal, the former director of season one of Nepal's first international franchise singing reality show, Nepal Idol.
 Abhaya Subba and Sanup Poudel were replaced in the season.

 The season 2 of the show is broadcast on Himalaya Television.